 Just to add annoyance, game's 80 item limit can cause troubles: Instead of high-tech heavy plamse weapons your rookies might end with beginner rifles and pistols, if you haven't sold them.
 Ever tried to kill a muton armed with plasma using conventional weapons?

 Half-Life 2 features this.
 No less than twenty minutes after the player reaches the well-equipped and well-hidden resistance base outside of City 17, the Combine fly in with their helicopters and start shelling the place with headcrab canisters.
-The base is lost, and the survivors relocate to the White Forest Base, where, incidentally, the same thing happens.
-Only this time, the rebels win.
+The base is lost, and the survivors relocate to the White Forest Base, where, incidentally, the same thing happens... only this time, Gordon Freeman isn't cut off from the fray.
+Guess who wins.

 Freelancer, it's safe to say, beats this trope to death, then reanimates its corpse as a zombie and does it again.
 Almost every friendly base, capital ship or space station Trent steps onto in the story mode is likely to come under heavy assault within minutes.
 And he visits a lot of them.